On the emergence of heat waves in the transient thermal grating geometry: Results and discussions

-In addition, an interesting phenomenon can be found, namely, there is negative dimensionless temperature $T^* <0$ in the first trough in low temperature (e.g., 10 K), but this phenomenon disappears at room temperature when $L=10$ nm.
-That's because that based on Eq.~\eqref{eq:TTGgraballistic}, the transient temperature in the ballistic regime is related to the frequency-dependent specific heat and group velocity.
-In low temperature, the phonons with low frequency contribute more thermal conduction due to the large group velocity and specific heat (\cref{garpheneparameters}(b)(c)).
-As shown in~\cref{pureZAmode}, it can be observed that in extremely low temperature, the thermal behaviors of only phonon flexural ZA branch is the same as that of full phonon branches in graphene, which indicates that the ZA branch contributes most of heat in low temperature.
-However, at room temperature, phonons with high frequency have higher specific heat and contribute more heat (\cref{garpheneparameters}(b)(c))~\cite{cepellotti_phonon_2015,RevModPhys.90.041002}, and the thermal behaviors of only phonon flexural ZA branch is different from that of full phonon branches.
+The analytical results are plotted in~\cref{TTGgarpheneBallistic}.
+An interesting phenomenon can be found, namely, at 10 K there is negative dimensionless temperature in the first trough, but this phenomenon disappears at room temperature.
+The underlying physics is given below. {{The acoustic phonons contribute most heat conduction in graphene and the optical phonons contribute little to thermal transport due to high phonon scattering rates and small group velocities~\cite{pop_varshney_roy_2012,RevModPhys.90.041002}.
+In low temperature, acoustic phonons with small wave vector have large group velocity and specific heat, see~\cref{garpheneparameters}(b, c), and the ZA mode contributes most thermal conduction~\cite{PhysRevBLindsay10} so that the thermal behaviors of only phonon ZA branch are the same as those of full phonon branches in graphene, as shown in~\cref{TTGgarpheneBallistic}.}} {{The ZA branch in small wave vector limit is a lower convex quadratic function~\cite{pop_varshney_roy_2012,RevModPhys.90.041002}, so that the results of Eq.~\eqref{eq:TTGgraballistic} could be negative.}} {{On the contrary, at room temperature, acoustic phonons with large wave vector have higher specific heat and the thermal contribution of ZA mode decreases~\cite{PhysRevBLindsay10} so that the thermal behaviors of only phonon ZA branch deviate from those of full phonon branches~\cite{pop_varshney_roy_2012,RevModPhys.90.041002}.}}